4 Ways to Increase Customer Loyalty on Your Website

-Seeing all the fun holiday marketing campaigns currently running has prompted me to think about how ecommerce brands can capitalise on the new online customers reached during the Q4 sales peak.
-Whilst getting an immediate return on investment for your holiday campaigns is obviously a solid objective, building long term customer loyalty and increasing the lifetime value (LTV) of your customers is a more sustainable approach and will be better for your long-term sales and profitability.
+Seeing fun holiday marketing campaigns start to run has prompted me to think about how ecommerce brands can capitalise on the new online customers reached during the Q4 sales peak.
+Whilst getting an immediate return on investment for your holiday campaigns is obviously a solid objective, building long term customer loyalty and increasing the lifetime value of your customers is a more sustainable approach and will be better for your long-term sales and profitability.

 As the old adage goes, it’s cheaper to keep a customer than find a new one, so here are a few best practise recommendations to help you turn those holiday shoppers into year-round customers.

 In the simplest possible terms, customer lifetime value (LTV) is the total worth of a customer to a business throughout the entirety of their relationship.
 This is a key metric you should know for your business, and increasing it over time should be central to your strategy

 How LTV is calculated:

 To calculate your current average customer LTV, you use the following formula:

 Average spend per customer, per month x 12 months x average tenure (in years) of your customers

 For example, based on an average customer spend of £120 per month, where your average customer has been buying from you for three years: